-A tabular summary of the mean (line headed MEAN), maximum (MAX), and minimum (MIN) of monthly mean flows for each month for a designated period is provided below the mean values table.
-The water years of the first occurrence of the maximum and minimum monthly flows are provided immediately below those values.
-The designated period will be expressed as FOR WATER YEARS \\-\, BY WATER YEAR (WY), and will list the first and last water years of the range of years selected from the PERIOD OF RECORD paragraph in the station manuscript.
-The designated period will consist of all of the station record within the specified water years, including complete months of record for partial water years, and may coincide with the period of record for the station.
-The water years for which the statistics are computed are consecutive, unless a break in the station record is indicated in the manuscript.
+A tabular summary of the mean (line headed "MEAN"), maximum (line headed "MAX"), and minimum (line headed "MIN") of monthly mean flows for each month for a designated period is provided below the mean values table.
+The water years of the first occurrence of the maximum and minimum monthly flows are provided immediately below those figures.
+The designated period will be expressed as "FOR WATER YEARS ,BY WATER YEAR (WY)," and will list the first and last water years of the range of years selected from the PERIOD OF RECORD paragraph in the station manuscript.
+It will consist of all of the station record within the specified water years, inclusive, including complete months of record for partial water years, if any, and may coincide with the period of record for the station.
+The water years for which the statistics are computed will be consecutive, unless a break in the station record is indicated in the manuscript.

-Summary Statistics
+Summary statistics

-A table titled SUMMARY STATISTICS follows the statistics of monthly mean data tabulation.
-This table consists of four columns with the first column containing the line headings of the statistics being reported.
+A table titled "SUMMARY STATISTICS" follows the statistics of monthly mean data tabulation.
+This table consists of four columns, with the first column containing the line headings of the statistics being reported.
 The table provides a statistical summary of yearly, daily, and instantaneous flows, not only for the current water year but also for the previous calendar year and for a designated period, as appropriate.
-The designated period selected, WATER YEARS \\-\\, will consist of all of the station records within the specified water years, including complete months of record for partial water years, and may coincide with the period of record for the station.
-The water years for which the statistics are computed are consecutive, unless a break in the station record is indicated in the manuscript.
-All of the calculations for the statistical characteristics designated ANNUAL (see line headings below), except for the ANNUAL 7-DAY MINIMUM statistic, are calculated for the designated period using complete water years.
+The designated period selected, "WATER YEARS ," will consist of all of the station record within the specified water years, inclusive, including complete months of record for partial water years, if any, and may coincide with the period of record for the station.
+The water years for which the statistics are computed will be consecutive, unless a break in the station record is indicated in the manuscript.
+All of the calculations for the statistical characteristics designated ANNUAL (See line headings below.), except for the "ANNUAL 7-DAY MINIMUM" statistic, are calculated for the designated period using complete water years.
 The other statistical characteristics may be calculated using partial water years.

 The date or water year, as appropriate, of the first occurrence of each statistic reporting extreme values of discharge is provided adjacent to the statistic.
 Repeated occurrences may be noted in the REMARKS paragraph of the manuscript or in footnotes.
 Because the designated period may not be the same as the station period of record published in the manuscript, occasionally the dates of occurrence listed for the daily and instantaneous extremes in the designated-period column may not be within the selected water years listed in the heading.
-When the dates of occurrence do not fall within the selected water years listed in the heading, it will be noted in the REMARKS paragraph or in footnotes.
-Selected streamflow duration-curve statistics and runoff data also are given.
-Runoff data may be omitted if extensive regulation or diversion of flow is in effect in the drainage basin.
+When this occurs, it will be noted in the REMARKS paragraph or in footnotes.
+Selected streamflow duration curve statistics and runoff data are also given.
+Runoff data may be omitted if there is extensive regulation or diversion of flow in the drainage basin.

-The following summary statistics data are provided with each continuous record of discharge.
-Comments that follow clarify information presented under the various line headings of the SUMMARY STATISTICS table.
+The following summary statistics data, as appropriate, are provided with each continuous record of discharge.
+Comments to follow clarify information presented under the various line headings of the summary statistics table.

-ANNUAL TOTAL.-The sum of the daily mean values of discharge for the year.
+ANNUAL TOTAL.--The sum of the daily mean values of discharge for the year.
+At some stations, the annual total discharge is adjusted for reservoir storage or diversion.
+The adjusted figures are identified by a symbol and corresponding footnotes.

-ANNUAL MEAN.-The arithmetic mean for the individual daily mean discharges for the year noted or for the designated period.
+ANNUAL MEAN.--The arithmetic mean of the individual daily mean discharges for the year noted or for the designated period.
+At some stations the yearly mean discharge is adjusted for reservoir storage or diversion.
+The adjusted figures are identified by a symbol and corresponding footnotes.

-HIGHEST ANNUAL MEAN.-The maximum annual mean discharge occurring for the designated period.
+HIGHEST ANNUAL MEAN .-- The maximum annual mean discharge occurring for the designated period.